Interview with Bill Ballantyne

 JS: That were on 77 Squadron.

 BB: Yes.
 I think it was quite.
 Yes.
 Let me think now.
-My crew were mostly Scottish I think.
-I had an interesting point in 77 at one of our meetings that the descendents of one of my air gunners wrote to me and said, ‘Look, firstly thank you so much for getting our grandfather back safely.’
+My crew was mostly Scottish I think.
+I had an interesting point in 77 at one of our meetings that the descendants of one of my air gunners wrote to me and said, ‘Look, firstly thank you so much for getting our grandfather back safely.’
 And I said, ‘That’s all right.’ [laughs]

 CU: Her father.